Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/0_SystemGlossaries/Scalability.md

 ## Vertical scalability ( Scale Up )
 - Generally, it's not recommended to do vertical scalability ( due to cost, license issues ).
 - :star: Horizontal scalability is more preferred.
-But it needs initial design in-place.
+But it needs initial design think-through.

 ![img.png](https://dzone.com/storage/temp/5747695-picture2.png)